Living in Space Exhibition (At the Canada Aviation and Space Museum)

 Become inspired by the engineering of this space station that sustains life and Canadian scientific experiments that reap a myriad of benefits.

-This modular, highly interactive exhibit incorporates multimedia with various objects, replicas and components used daily by astronauts during a mission to present the technical, psychological and physical challenges of life in space.
+This modular, highly interactive exhibition incorporates multimedia with various objects, replicas and components used daily by astronauts during a typical mission to present the technical, psychological and physical challenges of life in space.

 Experience the extreme conditions on board the ISS—an incredible ecosystem in itself.
 So, are you up for the challenge?